BrawlRoles/Docs/commands/administration/club.md

 ##Description

-With this command you can add a Brawl Stars club to the database and link the club with roles.
+With this command we can add a Brawl Stars club to the database and link different roles with it.

 ##Usage